Urgent eye problems treated at Clinica London

 - very inflamed eyelid from a stye or infected chalazion.

-If you have a red eye, you need urgent care because there may be a sight threatening problem, even if painless and the vision isn’t blurred.
-The serious causes of a red eye that are potentially sight threatening are
+If you have red-eye, you need urgent care because there may be a sight-threatening problem, even if painless and the vision isn’t blurred.
+The serious causes of a red eye that are potentially sight-threatening are:

 - corneal trauma and risk penetrating eye injury.

-When I see a patient with a red eye, I want to know first of all which eye is affected, whether it is the right eye, left eye or both.
-Is there photophobia, is there a possibility of a foreign body on the surface of the eye or penetrating trauma from hammering injury.
+When I see a patient with red-eye, I want to know first of all which eye is affected, whether it is the right eye, left eye or both.
+Is there photophobia, is there a possibility of a foreign body on the surface of the eye or penetrating trauma.
 I need to know if there is pain and if so whether it is mild, moderate or severe.

 I then look at the anterior segment of the eye on the slit lamp.
-That means looking at the eyelids and the surface of the eye, the cornea and just into the front of the eye in front of the lens at x 10 or x16 magnification.
-I measure the eye intraocular pressure (IOP).
-This way I can tell almost immediately whether I am dealing with someone who has got an acute inflammation in the eye, such as uveitis, or acute glaucoma with raised pressure.
+That means looking at the eyelids and the surface of the eye, the cornea and just into the front of the eye.
+I measure the eye intraocular pressure (IOP), this way I can tell almost immediately whether I am dealing with someone who has got an acute inflammation in the eye, such as uveitis, or acute glaucoma with raised pressure.

 Clinica London is open each weekday, and we can see patients within a couple of hours for an urgent eye appointment.
 Out of hours, we carry the Clinica London urgent eye care mobile phone, number 07760 783942.
 We will be pleased to get back to discuss the problem and advise on whether you should be or can be seen urgently.